-Very sadly, St Mary’s is the school with the highest recorded levels of Nitrogen Dioxide (NO2) in London, due to its location next to the Marylebone Road.
+Very sadly, the location of St Mary’s school has the highest recorded levels of Nitrogen Dioxide (NO2) of any school in London, due to its location next to the Marylebone Road.
 This is very worrying to us because of what it means for our pupils, staff and whole community.

 You can find out more about air pollution in this helpful video: http://www.bbc.co.uk/news/science-environment-39170488